Other pages in this category: Workflows.

 jovo get will import an existing Alexa Skill (Skill Information and Interaction Model) or Dialogflow agent (work in progress) into the

 To get the Skill from the Amazon developer console, you have to set up ASK CLI first.

 -l: Specify the locale, which should be created/updated.
 Default: all languages available for the Skill.

 --list-skills: Shows a list of all available Skill projects for the specific ASK Profile.

--s: Gets a specific Skill ID.
+-s: Get specific Alexa Skill using the Skill ID.